 - Subtract 32 from the Fahrenheit temperature: This step accounts for the difference in the zero points of the two scales.
 The freezing point of water is 32°F but 0°C, so subtracting 32 aligns the starting points.

 - Multiply the result by 5/9: This fraction represents the ratio of the size of one degree Celsius to one degree Fahrenheit.
 Since there are 180 Fahrenheit degrees between the freezing and boiling points of water (212°F - 32°F), and only 100 Celsius degrees, each Celsius degree is larger by a factor of 9/5.
-Therefore, to convert Fahrenheit to Celsius, you multiply by the inverse, 5/9.
+So, to convert Fahrenheit to Celsius, you multiply by the inverse, 5/9.

 Applying this formula to convert 100°F to Celsius: